adelola/a-b-c-development/README.md

 'Moon' - Moon by Adrien Coquet from the Noun Project

+'Brain folder' - smart folder by Juicy Fish from the Noun Project

 Rail sign
     - Railway Network by Made from the Noun Project
     - train sign by Adi Kurniawan from the Noun Project